jkomoros/boardgame/TUTORIAL.md

 This means that instead of writing an error-prone Legal method, in many cases you don't need to write a custom Legal method at all, and can just rely on the phase ordering machinery.

-The precise machinery that accomplishes this is covered in `moves.Base` and GameDelegate's `PhaseMoveProgression() []string`.
-But in practice you rarely need to modify those, and can just use `GameManager.AddOrderedMovesForPhase` to accomplish what you want, as you can see in blackjack's `NewManager`:
+The actual machinery to do this uses what are called MoveProgressions, a notion encoded in the `moves` package.
+You pass `WithLegalMoveProgression` when configuring the move, and `moves.Base.Legal()` consults that information.

+Like setting the legal phases, though, it's extremely error prone to call these yourself.
+That's why `moves.AddOrderedForPhase` exists, which automatically calls `WithLegalPhases` and `WithLegalMoveProgression` on the moves with the right information.

+You can see it in action in Blackjack:

 ```
 	//...
-	).AddOrderedMovesForPhase(PhaseInitialDeal,
+		moves.AddOrderedForPhase(PhaseInitialDeal,
 			auto.MustConfig(
 				new(moves.DealCountComponents),
 				moves.WithMoveName("Deal Initial Hidden Card"),
 				moves.WithHelpText("Deals a hidden card to each player"),
 				moves.WithGameStack("DrawStack"),
 				moves.WithPlayerStack("HiddenHand"),
 			),
 			auto.MustConfig(
 				new(moves.DealCountComponents),
 				moves.WithMoveName("Deal Initial Visible Card"),
 				moves.WithHelpText("Deals a visible card to each player"),
 				moves.WithGameStack("DrawStack"),
 				moves.WithPlayerStack("VisibleHand"),
 			),
 			auto.MustConfig(
 				new(moves.StartPhase),
 				moves.WithPhaseToStart(PhaseNormalPlay, PhaseEnum),
+			),
 		),
 	)
 ```